Tōru Takemitsu

-Tōru Takemitsu (武満 徹) was a Japanese composer and writer on aesthetics and music theory.
-Largely self-taught, Takemitsu was admired for the subtle manipulation of instrumental and orchestral timbre.
-He is known for combining elements of oriental and occidental philosophy and for fusing sound with silence and tradition with innovation.
+Tōru Takemitsu (武満 徹) was a Japanese composer of contemporary classical music and writer on music.
+Largely self-taught, Takemitsu was admired for his subtle manipulation of instrumental and orchestral timbre.

-He composed several hundred independent works of music, scored more than ninety films and published twenty books.
-He was also a founding member of the Jikken Kōbō (Experimental Workshop) in Japan, a group of avant-garde artists who distanced themselves from academia and whose collaborative work is often regarded among the most influential of the 20th century.
+In his early years, Takemitsu was also a founding member of the Jikken Kōbō (実験工房, experimental workshop) in Japan, a group of avant-garde artists who distanced themselves from academia and whose collaborative work is often regarded among the most influential of the 20th century.

 His 1957 Requiem for string orchestra attracted international attention, led to several commissions from across the world and established his reputation as the leading 20th-century Japanese composer.
-He was the recipient of numerous awards and honours and the Toru Takemitsu Composition Award is named after him.
+He was the recipient of numerous awards and honours and founded the Toru Takemitsu Composition Award.

 Biography

 Youth

-Takemitsu was born in Tokyo on 8 October 1930; a month later his family moved to Dalian in the Chinese province of Liaoning.
-In 1938 he returned to Japan to attend elementary school, but his education was cut short by military conscription in 1944.
-Takemitsu described his experience of military service at such a young age, under the Japanese Nationalist government, as "... extremely bitter".
+Tōru Takemitsu was born on 8 October 1930 in the northern Hongō district of Tokyo.
+The family moved a month later to the then Japanese-controlled Dalian, Manchuria, where Tōru's father Takeo Takemitsu, was a government official.
+After his father's early death in 1938, Tōru's mother Reiko sent him back to Japan to attend elementary (1938–1943) and middle school (1944).
+He lived with an aunt and uncle, again in Hongō, Tokyo but his education was cut short aged fourteen by the Japanese Nationalist government's military conscription, which he described as an "extremely bitter" experience.
 Takemitsu first became conscious of Western classical music during his term of military service, in the form of a popular French Song ("Parlez-moi d'amour") which he listened to with colleagues in secret, played on a gramophone with a makeshift needle fashioned from bamboo.

 During the post-war U.S. occupation of Japan, Takemitsu worked for the U.S. Armed Forces, but was ill for a long period.
 Hospitalised and bedridden with tuberculosis, he took the opportunity to listen to as much Western music as he could on the U.S. Armed Forces network.
 While deeply affected by these experiences of Western music, he simultaneously felt a need to distance himself from the traditional music of his native Japan.
 He explained much later, in a lecture at the New York International Festival of the Arts, that for him Japanese traditional music "always recalled the bitter memories of war".

-Despite his lack of musical training, and taking inspiration from what little Western music he had heard, Takemitsu began to compose in earnest at the age of 16: "...
+Despite his lack of musical training, Takemitsu began to compose in earnest at the age of 16, taking inspiration from what little Western music he had heard: "...
 I began [writing] music attracted to music itself as one human being.
 Being in music I found my raison d'être as a man.
 After the war, music was the only thing.
 Choosing to be in music clarified my identity."
 Though he studied briefly with Yasuji Kiyose beginning in 1948, Takemitsu remained largely self-taught throughout his musical career.